A “Rinse and Repeat” Playbook for Crushing Your Competitors

 Of course, this isn’t always the case because there are many other factors that search engines consider.
 Backlink profiles are one of the major factors considered, though, and your site will be in good position to rank well if it has a better profile than the competition.

-During your research, make note of any referring domains you discover that might also be willing to link to your website.
-Any webmaster who’s already linked to your competitors will likely be willing to give you a backlink if you offer the same benefit.
+During your research, make note of any referring domains that might be willing to link to your website.
+Any webmaster who’s already linked to your competitors are likely willing to give you a backlink if you offer the same benefit.
 Figure out how your competitors got the backlink, and make a similar proposition to the webmaster.
 Along with helping SEO, some of these domains might also provide referral traffic.

 The final step to fully understanding your competitor’s SEM strategies is analyzing their PPC campaigns.
-To do this, you’ll need the cursory information offered by SEMrush and more specific details from Google Adwords and Bing Ads.
+To do this, you’ll need the cursory information offered by SEMrush and more specific details from Google Ads and Microsoft Ads.

-First, run any new key phrases that you’ve discovered through Keyword Planner in Adwords.
+First, run any new key phrases that you’ve discovered through Google Keyword Planner.
 While this provides only a broad overview, the traffic volume estimate, average cost-per-click and overall competition level are helpful when deciding whether to pursue new key phrases.

 Eliminate any key phrases that don’t appear to be profitable, for your competitors don’t necessarily always pick the best phrases to target.
 Continue researching any phrases that do appear profitable.

-Second, take your shortened list of keywords over to Adwords’ Auction Insights report.
+Second, take your shortened list of keywords over to Google’s Auction Insights report.
 Auction insights will show you:

 - Which competitors participate in an auction